Sweet chestnut: Harvest

-The total world chestnut harvest was 1.17 million tons in 2006, but only 151,000 tons were C. sativa.

 Post-harvest treatment

 The most widespread treatment before storage is water curing, a process in which the sweet chestnuts are immersed in water for nine days.
 The aim of this practice is to limit the main storage problems threatening the sweet chestnut: fungi development and the presence of insect worms.
 As an alternative to water curing, hot water treatment is also commercially used.

 After water treatment, the sweet chestnuts are stored in a controlled environment with high carbon dioxide concentrations.
 In contrast to a cold storage system, where the fruits are stored at low temperatures in untreated air, the controlled environment method avoids flesh hardening which negatively impacts the processability of the product.

 Cultivars

-The ornamental cultivar C. sativa 'Albomarginata' has gained the Royal Horticultural Society's Award of Garden Merit.
+The ornamental cultivar Castanea sativa 'Albomarginata' has gained the Royal Horticultural Society's Award of Garden Merit.